| Era | Key Feature | Impact |

 After watching this evolution for years, I've noticed certain groups benefit dramatically from AI keyboards while others see marginal improvements.
 The biggest winners are people who write frequently on mobile but aren't professional writers.

 Business professionals who handle email on the go see massive productivity gains.
 Instead of struggling with mobile typing for complex messages, they can draft professional communications as easily as on desktop.
-One survey found professionals using AI keyboards save an average of 5 hours per week on written communication.
+A 2026 workplace productivity study found professionals using AI keyboards save an average of 7 hours per week on written communication - up from 5 hours in 2024 - as the AI has become better at understanding workplace context and industry-specific terminology.

 Non-native English speakers are another huge beneficiary.
 AI keyboards help them write confidently in English by catching mistakes and suggesting better phrasings.
 This removes a major barrier to professional communication and career advancement.